samwilliscreative/zebra-scss/README.md

 	<div class="col--4of12">A column that spans 4/12 of the parent</div>
 </div>
 ```
-*By default, Zebra includes classes for 1, 2, 3, 4 and 12 columns, but different amounts can be added by modifying the `$columns` setting.*

 ## What is Zebra?
 Based on the BEM methodology.